-West Vancouver’s Canada Day Red and White Picnic takes place at John Lawson Park which is located on the waterfront at the end of 16th Street just a block or two south of Marine Drive.
+West Vancouver’s Canada Day event takes place at John Lawson Park, which is located on the waterfront at the end of 16th Street just a block or two south of Marine Drive.

 Canada Day Entertainment

-Here is a sample schedule of events at John Lawson Park for Canada Day, as it was for 2018:
+Below is the schedule of events at John Lawson Park for Canada Day in 2022.

-Whereas the North Shore’s Canada Day festivities earlier in the day in North Vancouver attract a lot of young families, West Vancouver’s Red and White Picnic typically attracts an older crowd, although both sets of events are enjoyed by people of all ages.
+West Vancouver’s celebrations typically attract an older crowd whereas the North Shore’s Canada Day festivities in North Vancouver attract a lot of young families.
+However, both events are enjoyed by people of all ages.

-Without the parade and as many kids’ activities though, there are usually fewer children at the West Vancouver event (possibly because all the activities in North Vancouver in the morning and afternoon tired them all out).
+There are usually fewer children at the West Vancouver event without the parade and as many kids’ activities (possibly because all the activities in North Vancouver in the morning and afternoon have tired them out).

 About the John Lawson Area